-Based on the amount of top doctor boasting that goes on across the internet and on office walls, the formula has wide appeal and patients really are impressed.
-Yet, maybe you don’t feel as incredibly proud of this award as the letter preceding it suggests you should.
-Why is that?
+Based on the amount of top doctor boasting that goes on across the internet and on office walls, the formula would seem to have wide appeal and patients really are impressed.
+Maybe, however, you don’t feel as incredibly proud of this award as the letter preceding it suggests you should.

 Perhaps you have some perspective on these kinds of awards that patients don’t.
-For example, you know they don’t quite have the heft of other peer nominated awards a neurologist might receive like the Kenneth M. Viste, Jr., MD, Patient Advocate of the Year Award, or the Mridha Spirit of Neurology Award (awards no one outside of neurology will have likely even heard of).
+For example, you know they don’t quite have the heft of other peer nominated awards a neurologist might receive.

 As for top doctor awards, maybe you are not even sure exactly how and by whom you were selected.

-Earlier this year, Propublica journalist Marshall Allen poked some big holes in the legitimacy of one company’s review process.
-He (not a physician) was given a Top Doctor award.
-He didn’t seek it out, either.
-They came to him claiming they just needed to get some more information to finalize his award.
-Being a health focused investigative journalist, he listened.
+ProPublica journalist Marshall Allen poked some big holes in the legitimacy of one company’s review process.
+He (not a physician) was given a top doctor award.
+He didn’t seek it out.
+He was asked more information to finalize his award.
+Being a health-focused investigative journalist, he listened.